Plant a Pine Tree

 So instead of being used for a Badger Buy right now, your money goes into a reserve fund while we record the purchase of the Bader Buy.
 And once we find the best use you Badger Buy can go to, only then will we use your money that we've saved for it.
 In this way, we can remain true to the spirit of the Badger Buy, and your money goes where you intended it too.

-If you'd like to see your contribution affect WLP's growth right now, consider a Land Coffer Donation, at least until we grow our breadth of preserves.
+If you'd like to see your contribution affect WLP's growth right now, consider a Land Coffer Contribution, at least until we grow our breadth of preserves.

 — Steven Whitney